sergeych/mp_stools/README.md

 # Why reinventing the wheel?

-When I has started to write our applications and libraries in MP mode, sp our code works on most of the plaforms we do developmnet for, I have found that many tools I am used to do not exist on all platforms, or exist with different interfaces.
-So, I've started to write protable interfaces to it that works fine and, the most important, _the same_ on all three platforms.
+When I has started to write our applications and libraries in MP mode, as our code work the same on 3 of the plaforms we develop for, I have found that many tools our team is used to do not exist on all platforms, or exist with different interfaces.
+So, I've started to write protable interfaces to it that works everywhere and _with the same interface_ on all three platforms.

 Please help me if you like the idea ;)